tensorflow/ngraph-bridge/README.md

 This option will build a base container image.
 This base container image is used as the build environment.

+	./build_tf.py --run_in_docker --tf_version v1.14.0-rc0 --output_dir tf

+This option will checkout tensorflow under ./tf, mount ./tf to /tf and build tensorflow in the docker container

         ./build_ngtf.py --build_base

-This option uses the tensorflow/tensorflow:devel-py3 as the parent image and builds a base ngtf image making it available locally as ngtf.

-After running the above command, build_ngtf.py can be invoked with --run-in-docker and other commonly used args
+This option will build a base container image.
+This is also available under ./build_tf.py.
+This base container image is used as the build environment.

-        ./build_ngtf.py --run_in_docker --use_prebuilt_tensorflow --enable_variables_and_optimizers --skip_tensorflow_build
+	./build_ngtf.py --run_in_docker --use_tensorflow_from_location tf --enable_variables_and_optimizers

+This option will mount ./tf to /tf and build ngtf in the docker container passing in the flags --use_tensorflow_from_location /tf --enable_variables_and_optimizers

-Note that this can be run on mac-os or linux and builds the same files under ngraph-bridge.
+Note that the above scripts can be run on mac-os or linux and builds the same files under ngraph-bridge.

 ## Debugging